aquasecurity/tracee/docs/docs/policies/rules.md

 		- pid=1000
 ```

-The context filters supported are:
+The scope filters supported are:

 #### p, pid, processId